Note: Finsemble complements, but does not replace the OpenFin API. Developers retain access to all the full OpenFin API through the "fin" object.

 A good place to orient yourself to all the reasons we built Finsemble is our whitepaper: The Future of Desktop Applications.
 You should also read Finsemble Motivations, which is a higher-level overview of the framework.

-To try out a Finsemble application on a Windows desktop, Beta users will find in their "Getting Started" email a link to the ChartIQ Finsemble Demo (although Finsemble is platform independent, both the Beta and Demo have only been verified on Windows).
+To try out a Finsemble application on a Windows desktop, users will find in their "Getting Started" email a link to the ChartIQ Finsemble Demo (although Finsemble is platform independent, both the Demo have only been verified on Windows).

 The rest of this "Getting Started" tutorial is oriented to developers wanting to try out Finsemble.